computersarecool/willynolan.com/_posts/research/2017-04-10-network-sockets.md

 sections:
   -
-    - p: 'Programming network sockets directly, rather than using an abstraction or library, is a challenging task.
+    - p: 'Programming network sockets directly, rather than using an abstraction or library, is a challenging task.'

-This holds true in any language that exposes sockets be it C and C++ or Python or Rust.'
+    - p: 'This is true in any language that exposes network sockets whether it is C and C++, Python or Rust.'

-    - p: 'Challenging as though they may be, sockets provide an essential part of most modern computing, particularly interactive computing.
+    - p: 'Challenging as though they may be to use directly, sockets provide an essential part of most modern computing, particularly interactive computing.
 Networked communication is often a preferred way to get devices to talk to each other, from microcontrollers and embedded devices to enterprise servers.'

-    - p: 'Furthermore, the basic API for sockets is actually not that complicated, with most of the semantics not changing much since <a href="https://en.wikipedia.org/wiki/Berkeley_sockets"> Berkeley Sockets</a>.
+    - p: 'Furthermore, the basic API for sockets is actually not that complicated, with most of the semantics not changing much since <a href="https://en.wikipedia.org/wiki/Berkeley_sockets"> Berkeley Sockets</a>.'

-Even today modern operating systems implement some version of the Berkeley socket interface.'
+    - p: Today, modern operating systems still implement some version of the Berkeley socket interface.

   -
     - p: "To explore sockets further I created an application in C++ that allows a user to interactively:"